Koha-Community/kohadocs/en/source/02_administration.rst

 *Get there:* More > Administration > Global System Preferences > Local Use

 **Note**

 Sometimes preferences which are either new or outdated will appear in this tab, if you didn't add any preferences to this tab then it's best to ignore preferences listed here.

-`ArticleRequestsMandatoryFieldsItemsOnly <#ArticleRequestsMandatoryFieldsItemsOnly>`__
+.. _articlerequestsmandatoryfieldsitemsonly-label:

+ArticleRequestsMandatoryFieldsItemsOnly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Default: blank